BertSki90/blog-preview-card-project/README-template.md

 - CSS, Start with getting image element to fit inside of the card.
 Then set the profile picture and name inline with each other to better visualize the styling.
 The colors, font size, and fonts were added to the stylesheet and applied to the HTML following the instructions from the style guide.
 All the elements were then styled working from top of the screen to bottom.

 - CSS touchups, The same image needed to appear slightly different on the mobile version than on the desktop version.
-Replacing font-size values to match the design.
+Replacing font-size values to match the design while being responsive to the size of the screen.

 ### Built with